 Compiled by Dr. Neil Gale, Ph.D.

 City Sealer.
 A city with a population of 25,000 people or more may have a city sealer.
 A sealer has the authority to certify commercially used weighing and measuring devices via the Department of Agriculture - Weights and Measures.
-A city sealer does Device Inspection, such as vehicles, railroad, retail motor fuel dispensers, and more.
+A city sealer does Device Inspections such as vehicles, railroad, retail motor fuel dispensers, and more.
 This job provided many opportunities to skim funds.